pdp7/wickerlib/templates/arduino-101-shield/README.md

-# KiCad Arduino 101 Project
+# KiCad Template for Arduino 101 Shield

 This is a KiCad template to make it easy to include the Arduino 101 in a project.